2025 Gaza City offensive: Forced displacement

 Conflicting reports emerged about the scale of civilian evacuations from Gaza City.
-Mustafa Qazzaat, head of the emergency committee in the Gaza municipality, described the situation as “catastrophic,” with “large numbers” fleeing eastern neighborhoods.
-Associated Press journalists witnessed "small groups" heading south from the city in the week leading up to the offensive, but no large-scale evacuation.
+Mustafa Qazzaat, head of the emergency committee in the Gaza municipality, described the situation as "catastrophic", with "large numbers" fleeing eastern neighborhoods.
+Associated Press (AP) journalists witnessed "small groups" heading south from the city in the week leading up to the offensive, but no large-scale evacuation.
 The New Arab described a "unified" reaction from residents of Gaza City, with families choosing to remain in their homes due to feeling there was no safe place in all of the Gaza Strip.
 Al-Monitor reported that fleeing residents were mostly heading towards the coast.
-As of 19 September, the Palestinian Civil Defense in Gaza says 450,000 Gazans have fled the city, while as of October, the IDF says the number is more than 870,000.
+As of 19 September, the Palestinian Civil Defense (PCD) in Gaza says 450,000 Gazans have fled the city, while as of October, the IDF says the number is more than 870,000.

 According to Ahed Ferwana, a Gaza-based political analyst, Operation Gideon's Chariots II was not only a military maneuever but also a continuation of an Israeli demographic engineering strategy that aimed to create the conditions for permanent displacement of Gazans.

 According to a report in Haaretz, the IDF's Military Advocate General warned the IDF Chief of Staff, Eyal Zamir, that the evacuation orders for Gaza City contradicted Israeli and international law because the necessary conditions for receiving the population do not exist.
 This position was also supported by the Research Department in the Military Intelligence Directorate.
-The areas marked as zones for taking in residents were already filled to capacity, and the area allotted per person under the Chief of Staff’s plan was significantly smaller than international-law standards.
+The areas marked as zones for taking in residents were already filled to capacity, and the area allotted per person under the Chief of Staff's plan was significantly smaller than international-law standards.
 Despite the warnings, the Chief of Staff ignored the position of the Military Advocate General.

 On 1 October, Katz stated that it was the "last opportunity" for Palestinians to evacuate Gaza City and that anyone who remains will be considered "terrorists and terror supporters".
 Hundreds of thousands of residents nonetheless remained, mostly because they could not afford to leave or were too weak to make the journey to tent camps in the south.